“The old world is dying. The new one is slow to appear. And in this chiaroscuro monsters are born. "

 A. Nothomb [Enemy Cosmetic]

 What convince more, however, is how much Naughty Dog has not in the least wanted to take part in one or the other line-up and how much he constantly tries to change perspectives, always questioning the opinion of the player.
 Undoubtedly, in the early stages of the adventure it is easy to get an idea of the two types of enemies, but proceeding our certainties will be less and less granitic, up to asking a fundamental question "And if the enemy was me?" and then turn into "What if nobody, and everyone at the same time, were the enemy?".
 The point is this, in the world of The Last of Us there are no "good" and "bad" and trying to appeal to such labels and definitions soon loses meaning.
 If this type of message may not seem particularly original or innovative, it is still surprising how it is staged, with a series of flashes and ideas that have probably never proved so effective in the media.
-As usual, the important thing is not what is told but How it is told, and when Naughty Dog talks about the enemy, he does it in an exceptional way.
+As usual, the important thing is not what is told but like it is told, and when Naughty Dog talks about the enemy, he does it in an exceptional way.

 Ellie's long journey is supported by the beauty of a drifting but still active and fascinating world.
 The play areas are built in an exemplary way, showing an unprecedented level design in the history of Naughty Dog and beyond.
 Although not within an open world, the various maps that you cross have a wide scope and, thanks to an intelligent level design, they are made attractive by a more vertical imprint that leads the player to always move within them with great interest.
 Especially in the first half we are offered various exploration opportunities, which are always rewarded by providing us with additional resources, objects, collectibles, information on the world and society pre and post pandemic, exclusive dialogues and, on occasional occasions, even optional short cut-scenes .
 Again The Last of Us Part 2 shows itself to be much more mature than its predecessor and creates small and large mazes where the game pace, or the flow, is more effective and with an enviable bite.
 The game sessions do not proceed in watertight compartments and are no longer so disconnected from each other but rather turn out to be more fluid and connected.
 It is therefore easy to explore a small portion of the map as we advance towards our goal and find ourselves having to face just a couple of infected, then return on our way, solve a small puzzle and shortly afterwards run into a small squad of enemies, giving life to short but fierce skirmishes.